Herstmonceux Castle: University Study Centre

 In 1992 Alfred Bader, an alumnus of Queen's University at Kingston, learned of the castle's vacancy and offered to purchase the castle for his wife; she declined, joking that there would be "too many rooms to clean".
 But in 1994, after intensive renovations, the Queen's International Study Centre was opened.
 It hosts primarily undergraduate students studying arts, science, or commerce through the Canadian University Study Abroad Program (CUSAP), as well as graduate students studying Public International Law or International Business Law.
 Specialty summer programmes (May–June) including engineering (Global Project Management), archaeology, international health sciences, and law have become popular in recent years with students from both Queen's and other universities.
 In late January 2009, the ISC was renamed the Bader International Study Centre.
 As part of the 25th anniversary celebrations, new science and innovation labs were opened on the campus to increase the ability for first year science-tracked students to attend.
 In 2022, the Bader International Study Centre was renamed Bader College.
 On 13 November 2023, in response to engineering investigations, the university suspended operations at Bader College and future admissions to Bader College programs until structural remediation activities can be completed.
-It is expected that these activities will take at least 18 months, with the scope of works required still under investigation.
+Bader College is expected to reopen by 2026.